amorychambers/ci-ms4-django/README.md

 4. Navigate to the settings tab in Heroku for your new app and click 'Reveal Config Vars'
 ![Reveal config vars](docs/deployment/deploy-4.png)

-5. Add a DATABASE_URL config var and enter the URL for your postgres database
+5. Add a DATABASE_URL variable and enter the URL for your postgres database
 ![Add database link](docs/deployment/deploy-5.png)

-6. Fork and clone into the repository in Github
+6. Fork and clone into the [repository](https://github.com/amorychambers/ci-ms4-django) on Github
 ![Fork repository](docs/deployment/deploy-6.png)

 7. Comment out the database variable from settings.py and enter the following code, subsituting your own database URL: